chakra-ui/zag/.changeset/good-tips-beam.md

 "@zag-js/tags-input": minor
 ---

-added `editValue` to the API to set the value of a specific tag
+added `setValueAtIndex` to the API to set the value of a specific tag